 A leafy vegetable which is part of the daisy family.
 It has a bitter taste and can be cooked or used raw in salads.
 Endive is often confused with Belgian Endive, which is a common form of cultivated chicory.
 It is, perhaps, the most shade loving of all the leafy lettuce-type plants.
-‘Tres Fine Maraichere Endive’ is one of several varieties.
+‘Green Ruffec’ and ‘Tres Fine Maraichere Endive’ are two popular varieties.

 A popular leafy green, Kale is considered to be a superfood due to its excellent nutritional value.
 It is a cool season vegetable that enjoys light shade.
 It is a very hardy plant, and can be harvested even into winter.
 Popular varieties include ‘Lacinato’, ‘Vates Blue Scotch Curled’, ‘Red Russian’and ‘Red Winter’.